juniorsundarCasual/TGT/vault/volume-3.chapter-215.md

 (Now came the problem of how to provide power to the weak in this world.
 After understanding the base workings of the particle called mana, I found out that you created it as a quick way for mortals to tamper with the natural laws we program when building and managing a world without causing the world to fall apart.
 Thus, I posited that an easy method to get stronger would be to become more intimate with the natural laws of this world.
 The greater the mortal's understanding of how a certain phenomenon transpired, the easier it would be for them to harness the mana to replicate the same phenomenon.
 Hence, I added on another requirement to my soul, which would be that they needed to have a strong grasp of the natural laws.)

-[That should have been difficult for you, since your world is many millenia behind my original world.
+[That should have been difficult for you, since your world is many millennia behind my original world.
 And the mortals in my original world barely understood 35% of the laws I had programmed into it.]

 (I would like to point out that the mortals in this world only understand 0.3% of the natural laws of this world, and this world has existed just as long as my own.)